1. Choosing a Platform – Blogger vs. WordPress

 4. Content & Photos

 Once your design is finished it’s time to start blogging!
 There are many routes you can go, text-heavy or picture heavy, tutorials or lists it’s just endless!
 I obviously love lots of pretty photos, and they are my own almost 100% of the time.
 If you are going to focus on photos, always have them clear, and if you can invest in a good DSLR camera, it will make a world of difference.
-Pinterest is a great source of traffic these days, and the better your photos are the more opportunity you will have to get pinned.
+This Vid and Pinterest are great sources of traffic these days, and the better your photos are the more opportunity you will have to get pinned.

 If you are using other people’s photos on your posts, remember to link to the original source (not google images, Pinterest, or Tumblr) That person more than likely spent a lot of time and effort on their photos, and it’s unfair to take credit away from them.